-- The cost of moving any structure or other real property improvement to the displacement dwelling in which the household reserved ownership; - Interest on a loan to cover moving expenses; - Personal injury; - Any legal fee or other cost for preparing a claim for a relocation payment or for representing the claimant before PRDOH; - Expenses for searching for a replacement dwelling other than fees charged by a licensed real estate broker; - Costs for storage of personal property on real property already owned or leased by the household; and - Refundable utility deposits.
+- The cost of moving any structure or other real property improvement to the displacement dwelling in which the household reserved ownership; - Interest on a loan to cover moving expenses; - Personal injury; - Any legal fee or other cost for preparing a claim for a relocation payment or for representing the claimant before PRDOH;

+- Expenses for searching for a replacement dwelling other than fees charged by a licensed real estate broker; and - Costs for storage of personal property on real property already owned or leased by the household.

-8.4 Relocation Duration and Return Home
+8.3 Relocation Duration and Return Home

-Households are provided a thirty (30) day notice to relocate from the displacement dwelling.
-Applicants may not undertake activities that impede the household's access to the dwelling, the habitability of the dwelling, or the general safety of the property until the household has fully relocated to a temporary unit or PRDOH has found the household non-cooperative.
+Temporarily relocated tenants are provided a thirty (30) day notice to relocate from the displacement dwelling.
+Applicants and Project Owners may not undertake activities that impede the household's access to the dwelling, the habitability of the dwelling, or the general safety of the property.
+Activities may resume after the household has fully relocated to a temporary unit or the household has been deemed missing or non-cooperative.
+Project owners may not collect rent for the displacement dwelling from temporarily relocated households during the course of funded activities causing the relocation.